 For example, if the Will leaves a house to a beneficiary and that house gets sold prior to the Will being administered, that beneficiary misses out on the gift.
 Proper advice at the time of preparing a Will can avoid these problems.

 The executor of your Will is an extremely important decision that you should make carefully.
-We’ve previously talked about the things you need to consider when appointing your executor.

 Similar to ensuring you’ve dotted the I’s and crossed the T’s in basic legal formalities, a lawyer-written Will covers off the practical side of Will administration.